-The Story mapping is an excellent practice to have a good vision of the project scope.
+The Story mapping (we also call this practice user story mapping) is an excellent practice to have a good vision of the project scope.
 How to make a story-mapping ?
-I will present you my way of doing a very good story mapping in this article
+I will present you my way of doing a very good story mapping in this article.

 How to start this story mapping?